AdobeDocs/commerce-xd-kits/src/pages/index.md

 ### Prototypes Tutorial

-In this tutorial, you’ll take a look at building out a fully interactive prototype with features like auto-animate, drag gestures, and speech recognition.
+In this tutorial, you'll take a look at building out a fully interactive prototype with features like auto-animate, drag gestures, and speech recognition.

 * [View Tutorial](https://www.adobe.com/products/xd/learn/get-started-xd-prototype.html)